komolion/komolionfund.org/_team/01_brenda_bradley.md

 position: Vice President
 image: ../assets/images/bbradley.jpg
 ---
-Brenda Bradley serves as the Vice President and a member of the Board of Directors for Komolion Human Development Fund.
+Brenda Bradley serves as the vice president and a member of the board of directors for Komolion Human Development Fund.
 Brenda has participated in mission work internationally and locally since first serving on a mission team to Torreon, Mexico in 1984, and she has helped lead student and volunteer groups with Randall, her husband, since then.
 Brenda is a